Case Interview Practice

 Practice drills

-• Discussing your approach and reasoning with others for feedback.
+• Discuss your approach and reasoning with others for feedback.

-• Reflecting on your performance to identify areas for improvement.
+• Reflect on your performance and identify areas for improvement.

 Case-type and industry framework adaptation preview